Canacompost-Systems-Inc/microcontroller/docs/endpoints/getActuatorState.md

 <STX><DID><D0><ETX>
 ```

-Where D0 is the actuators current state represented by a 4 byte hex string.
+Where D0 is the actuators current state (integer) represented by a 4 byte hex string.

 ```
 [0x01][0xe0][0x00000001][0x03]